Junikab/llm-job-finder/PLAN.md

 ## 5. Acceptance/Exit Criteria for MVP
 - User can upload a .pdf/.docx/.txt CV and choose location/days
 - API responds <10s with at least 20 jobs (on default caps)
-- Results sorted by heuristic/flag with visible reasons
+- Results scored by random or LLM; simple pre-sort chooses which jobs to score first (reasons optional)
 - Web UI displays list and links work
 - Basic tests pass; docs (README, DESIGN, PLAN) are accurate